system76/docs/_articles/upgrade-pop.md

 ## Troubleshooting

 Most upgrades proceed without a hitch, but occasionally things go wrong.
-If your system hangs on the upgrade process or if it reboots and won't start, then the followingsteps can help repair your broken OS.
+If your system hangs on the upgrade process or if it reboots and won't start, then the following steps can help repair your broken OS.

 ### Stuck Upgrades